Children and young people have healthy teeth

 Cheap dental crowns from China

-Traces of Nickel and Lead in dental crowns
+Traces of Nickel and Lead in tandkronerne

 Snyd med guld i kroner